kcarnold/cs344/content/units/04models/_index.md

   - We are surrounded by rich data.
 - Modeling Fundamentals
   - What are the basic steps of gradient-based learning?
   - How does a neural net make a prediction?
+Simple MLP.
   - How do we evaluate those predictions?
   - How do we iteratively improve a model?
 - some [slides from last week](https://cs.calvin.edu/courses/cs/344/23sp/slides/w3/w3-data-and-ethics.html#21)